 - Staff shortages, and cover of responsibilities

-These actions ensure your staff are fully briefed and competent to deal with any guest’s queries or concerns.
+These actions ensure your team are not only fully briefed and competent, but also confident and enthusiastic to deal with any customers’ requests, queries or concerns.

 If you aren’t already holding daily briefings you may find there’s a reluctance – “we don’t have time for these!”
 But treat them as an investment in time; they will invariably save time later, by preventing things getting forgotten or deadlines being missed.